SeanDunford/nzbliteclient/README.md

 These settings are required to synchronise your uploads and to automate download using NzbLite.com Indexer:

 * ApiKey: your apikey to synchronize your NzbLite links and to automate downloads using our powerfull Indexer
-* ApiSyncAuto: to enable / disable auto synchronisation to NzbLite.com Indexer
+* ApiSyncAuto: to enable / disable auto synchronisation to NzbLite.com
-* ApiSyncUrl: url for synchronisation

-ApiSyncAuto and ApiSyncUrl are only used by our Uploaders Team.
-It requires a special access permission, so contact us if you want to join our Uploaders Team.

 ### NewsGroup Settings